IvionSauce/blocklist-scripts/README.md

 ## About
 A variety of shell (Bash) and awk scripts to whip into shape the large amounts of domains contained in common blocklists.
 When you combine multiple blocklists you naturally get duplicates, these are easily caught by using something like `sort -u` … but there’s more to gain if one runs their own recursive and/​or caching name server.

-Most of these blocklists are not made or curated with the capabilities of name servers in mind (many of these are simple [hosts](https://en.wikipedia.org/wiki/Hosts_(file)) files).
+Most of these blocklists are not made or curated with the capabilities of name servers in mind (many are simple [hosts](https://en.wikipedia.org/wiki/Hosts_(file)) files).
 By using the `NXDOMAIN` response code a name server signals that the domain does not exist, and by extension no domains exist below said domain.
 We can use this [fact](https://tools.ietf.org/html/rfc8020) to further reduce the amount of domains we need to keep track of.

 ### Overview of scripts